Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 The lookouts, who had been spared because none of the bombs had hit the wall, gulped as they turned their attention back towards the charging warriors, no longer certain that they could hold on for help to arrive.

-Giving a quick signal to Lau down below, she moved a portal across the open area beyond the gate, where the Thunder Phoenix Clan waited below.
+Giving a quick signal to Lau down below, she moved a portal over the open area beyond the gate, where the Thunder Phoenix Clan waited below.
 Moments later, small circular bombs fell out of the portal, landing below with deafening booms.
 As she simply moved the portal around to chase after the unfortunate clansman below, people on her side’s back line had been periodically throwing the freshly made bombs into the other portal.
 If it weren’t for the fact that they had such ill intentions, she would’ve felt sorry for them.
 The barrage that she had planned to thin out the enemy’s forces was working a bit too well that it felt like bullying.

 With her role done for the moment, she recalled her portals and made new ones to take her to ground level.
 Lau was waiting to greet her.